ssajous/messaging-patterns/README.md

 ### UI Pages

 Once the docker containers are started Jupyter Lab can be accessed at http://localhost:8888/lab/workspaces/auto-C/tree/work.
+Notebook password: `jupyter`

 The RabbitMQ admin console can be accessed at http://localhost:15672/ username: `guest` password: `guest`